Robinlovelace/osm-cycle/cy-uptake/cyChange.md

 London, is also evident from fig 5, which shows the expected high correlation between the percent cycling to work in 2001 and 2011 (r-squared = 0.82).
-The $x = y$ line in fig x represents the 'break even' point above which cycling has grown and below which it has dropped.
+The $x = y$ line in Fig. 5 represents the 'break even' point above which cycling has grown and below which it has dropped.
 Thus, there are 74 points above the line and the rest fall below.
 The further points are located from this break even line the more cycling has